Editorial Standards

 Where the pricing comes from

-The base figures behind the calculator and the cost guides come from published auto repair labor-rate guides, parts pricing across major aftermarket and OEM suppliers, and shop rate data drawn from multiple US markets.
-We do not survey shops ourselves; we compile from sources that already track this at scale, then sanity-check the output against real quotes when a reader flags something that looks off.
+The numbers behind the calculator and the guides are built from published auto labor-rate guides, aftermarket and OEM parts pricing across the major suppliers, and shop rate data covering a range of US markets.
+Nobody on this team is calling shops for a survey; we pull from sources that already track this at scale, then check the output against reader-reported quotes whenever something looks out of line.

-Jessica Martinez writes and maintains the guides and articles on this site; her background is on the authors page.
-I do not write the repair guides myself.
-My role is to set the sourcing rules above, review new pages before they publish, and handle corrections personally.
+Jessica Martinez researches, writes, and keeps the guides and articles on this site current; her background is on the authors page.
+I do not write the repair content.
+My job is setting the sourcing rules above, reviewing pages before they go live, and handling corrections myself.

-If you spot a number that looks wrong, a shop rate that has clearly moved, or a claim that needs a second look, use the contact page.
-I read every correction request myself.
-Confirmed errors get fixed and the page's update date changes to reflect it; we do not quietly edit pages without updating that date.
+Spot a number that looks wrong, a shop rate that has clearly shifted, or a claim worth a second look?
+Route it through the contact page.
+Every correction request lands with me directly.
+Once an error is confirmed, the fix goes live and the page's update date moves with it; nothing gets quietly edited without that date changing.

-We will not accept payment to publish a specific price range, will not let a shop or parts supplier edit a guide before or after it runs, and will not represent a sponsored placement as independent editorial content without saying so.
+We do not take payment to publish a particular price range, we do not let a shop or a parts supplier review or edit a guide before or after it runs, and any sponsored placement gets labeled as such rather than passed off as independent editorial content.